equivalent/equivalent.github.io/_posts/til/2020-05-04-remove-element-from-ruby-array-issue.md

 #### Freeze your array

-In order to prevent your Junior developres to do this mistake you may want to freeze the array
+In order to prevent your Junior developers to do this mistake you may want to freeze the Array

 ```ruby
 a = [1,2,3].freeze